HolyBimBam/CloudReverb/README.md

 ## General Info

-CloudSeed is a artificial reverbation plugin based on the reverbation algorithm written by Valdemar Erlingsson who also implemented a VST Version for Windows [CloudSeed VST](https://github.com/ValdemarOrn/CloudSeed)
+CloudSeed is a artificial reverbation plugin based on the reverbation algorithm written by Valdemar Erlingsson who also implemented the VST Version for Windows [CloudSeed VST](https://github.com/ValdemarOrn/CloudSeed)

 I was studying the algorithm and tried to get it to work on my different Apple machines when I stumbled upon [xunil-cloud's changes](https://github.com/xunil-cloud/CloudReverb) to use it with the JUCE Framework.